01 of 09

 If you only need part-time summer child care, arranging a babysitter can add flexibility to your work schedule because sitters work the hours you request.
 Many college and high school students are eager to babysit during the summer, and you can hire more than one person if their other engagements conflict with your schedule.

-Also consider using a tween as a mother's helper in the summer.
+Also, consider using a tween as a mother's helper in the summer.
 You may not get as much work accomplished, but you will be training a future babysitter.
-The downside to a... babysitter, compared to camp or activities, is that the kids are still in your home and, perhaps, not having as much fun.Continue to 6 of 9 below.
+The downside to... a babysitter, compared to camp or activities, is that the kids are still in your home and, perhaps, not having as much fun.Continue to 5 of 9 below.

 06 of 09